khuyentran1401/kdtree-implementation/README.md

 # An example of KdTree

 To visualize the data structure of KdTree on a real dataset, I use a dataset for locations of ECOBICI’s stations (Mexico’s City bike public sharing system).
-To observer the structure, clone this repo then run
+To observe the structure, clone this repo then run
 ```
 python ecobi.py
 ```